ishitakanotra/HospitalManagementSystem/README.md

 # Hospital Management System

-Hospital management project craerted in python for the summer python course at uis.
+Hospital management project created in python for the summer python course at uis.

 ## Getting Started